-Regional Safe Schools Cooperative - This program provides activities for disruptive students who are eligible for suspension or expulsion.
+Regional Safe Schools Cooperative (CTE) - This program provides activities for disruptive students who are eligible for suspension or expulsion.
 The activities provide individually designed curriculum, social skills training, career exploration and work experience opportunities, and opportunities to work toward re-entry into the traditional programs, if appropriate.

 ROE/ISC Operations - Program monies for ROE/ISC administrative operations.
-Program funding is used to keep offices open in order to provide professional development to teachers in the area.
+Program funding is used to keep offices open in order to provide and support continuous school improvement programs and services.